michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.3 =
+- Added the ability to reset individual field values with the `reset` argument of the `submit` field type.
 - Added a user meta factory class demo example.
 - Added the `validate()` and `content()` methods in the admin page factory class.
 - Added the fourth parameter to the `validate()` method of page meta box factory class to receive submit information.